mttcohack/MTTCohack-Enhancing-Customer-Feedback-Management-with-Azure-AI/README.md

 #### **Challenge 1: Setting Up the Foundation**
 - Create an Azure Function App.
-- Configure an Azure AI service for PII (Personally Identifiable Information) detection and sentiment analysis.
+- Create an Azure AI service for PII (Personally Identifiable Information) detection and sentiment analysis.
 - Set up a Storage Account to handle input and output data.
 You have to create a storage account with two containers a)feedback b)processed-feedback (feedback: where you will upload the text file (containing customer feedback),  processed-feedback: will receive the processed feedback from Azure function)

 **Goal:** Participants will demonstrate proficiency in configuring Azure resources to form the backbone of the automation pipeline.